RV How To 101:

 A. Reservations are a really good idea (a must if you ask me).
 Our biggest fear is not having a spot when we are ready to sleep for the night.
 Plus the good ones fill up fast – and you want a good one – see next question.

-Note: Just like a hotel, cam grounds have a check in and check out time.
-Usually check in is 2 or 3pm, Checkout can vary between 11am and 1pm – All campgrounds are different to know their rules.
+Note: Just like a hotel, campgrounds have a check in and check out time.
+Usually check in is 2 or 3pm, Checkout can vary between 11am and 1pm – All campgrounds are different – get to know their rules.

 Tip: Reserving at least one month out seems to give us the best choices of campgrounds and campsites available with in an campground.
-Two month sis ideal – of course a few very popular spots fill up a year in advance!
+Two months is ideal – of course the very popular spots fill up a year in advance!

 Q. How do I make a reservation?

 A. Most campgrounds will have a website with a map of the campground and the campsite number listed on them.
 I pull up Google Satellite view and compare it to their map.
 Some, you can make a reservation online, some you have to call – It’s about half an half.
-Usually you will be required to pay the first nigh tin advance, this guarantees you a spot. there are usually cancellation fees (or loss of deposit) for short notices.
+Usually you will be required to pay the first night in advance, this guarantees you a spot.
+There are usually cancellation fees (or loss of deposit) for short cancellation notices.

-Tip: Print out a copy of the reservation with manager name and phone numbers and put it in a folder labeled for that trip.
+Tip: Print out a copy of the reservation with the manager name and phone number and put it in a folder labeled for that trip.
 I ALWAYS call the day before we arrive to double confirm that I have a spot.
 This has saved us on more than one occasion!

 Q. Are all RV parks good.